ZcashFoundation/zcash_script/README.md

 #### "fatal error: `file`: No such file or directory"

 This likely means that a `.h` file is not being found.
-Seach for a file with the given name and add its folder to a `.include()` call in `build.rs`.
+Search for a file with the given name and add its folder to a `.include()` call in `build.rs`.
 If the file does not exist there it's likely from a 3rd-party dependency that is downloaded at build time.
 Search for the file name on some search engine to attempt to find what project